 Therefore, as you can see, Pedego Trike comes with all the necessary accessories to enjoy riding it in the city or around the block.

-Bottom Point: Ride or Pass?
+Bottom Line: Ride or Pass?

 With a $2,995 price tag, Pedego Trike is far from being a budget-friendly buy.
 Still, once you look at what this electric tricycle offers, you realize you’re not paying through the nose.
 You’re getting your money’s worth back.